 In the context of the recent debate on whether the tiny house movement can be a solution for homelessness, and the problems faced when looking for affordable housing, Kieran says that, “counties in the US are implementing tiny homes for the homeless. […] It costs some cities 10 to 50 grand a year just on average to deal with the homeless, whereas they could house these people for a fraction of the cost and that would be including water, power, and light.”

 However, it isn’t all black and white.
 According to the website, homelesshub.ca, tiny houses are not a complete solution to the problem.
 “Many criticisms of tiny houses relate to the fact that they could be considered cramped, cold, and a health and safety risk to residents.
 In a Canadian context, tiny houses would need to be heavily insulated, well heated, and dry throughout the winter.
 The Dragonfly, a 160 square foot tiny house by Robinson Residential Design in Regina, was designed with this consideration in mind and can withstand winter temperatures as cold as minus 40 Celsius.
 “At $75,000, the Dragonfly appears to be more affordable than most houses on the market, but still expensive for low-income or unemployed individuals,” the article reads.

 Conversations then shift to whether housing is treated as a commodity or as a necessity.
 According to Leilani Farha in her United Nations report, “Homelessness occurs when housing is treated as a commodity rather than as a human right.”

-The Medium is hoping to follow up with Macleod and Robson by mid-October when their house is ready.
+The Medium is hoping to follow up with Kieran and Meghan by mid-October when their house is ready.